sketchware/sketchware.github.io/docs/component-firebase-auth.md

 ### onCreateUserComplete

-This event triggers when Firebase auth finishes attampting to create a new user in the database.
+The 'onCreateUserComplete' event triggers when Firebase auth finishes attampting to create a new user in the database.
 **Success (Boolean)** - Tells whether the user creation was successful.
 True if the user was created successfully, otherwise False
 **errorMessage (String)** - The error message can be retrived here if the user creation was not successful.

-### onSignInUserComplete
+### onLogInUserComplete

-This event triggers when Firebase auth finishes attampting to log in an user using the database.
+The 'onLogInUserComplete' event triggers when Firebase auth finishes attampting to log in an user using the database.
 **Success (Boolean)** - Tells whether the user log-in was successful.
 True if the user was created successfully, otherwise False
 **errorMessage (String)** - The error message can be retrived here if the user log-in was not successful.
 ### onResetPasswordEmailSent

-This event triggers when a password reset E-Mail has been sent to the selected E-mail address.
+The 'onResetPasswordEmailSent' event triggers when a password reset E-Mail has been sent to the selected E-mail address.